 Celebrate The Winter Holidays At These Balkan Christmas Markets

-The city comes together in the Syntagma Square to host a beautiful market featuring demonstrations, celebrations and plenty of activities for all ages.
+The city comes together in Syntagma Square to host a beautiful market featuring demonstrations, celebrations, and plenty of activities for all ages.

 With a Santa’s Village and Children’s playground set up just for the market, this is a great place to bring children to experience the holidays.
 Visitors can also take in local crafts, organic food, and plenty of beverages!

-The Sibiu Christmas Market is a popular festival located in the center of the city in the Greater Square of Sibiu and has been running for over 10 years.
-Over 70 merchants from 20 countries set up stalls within the square to sell unique gifts and trinkets for Christmas market goers to purchase.
+The Sibiu Christmas Market is a popular festival located in the center of the city in the Greater Square of Sibiu and has been running for over ten years.
+Over 70 merchants from 20 countries set up stalls within the square to sell unique gifts and trinkets for Christmas market-goers to purchase.

-Winner of the esteemed award for “Best Christmas Market”, Zagreb’s market may not be the first one you think of, but it is well worth a trip to experience!
+Winner of the esteemed award for “Best Christmas Market,” The markets in Zagreb may not be the first one you think of, but it is well worth a trip to experience!
 The market is more than the typical shops and stalls offering handicrafts and snacks.

-There are demonstrations ranging from pastry making to children’s arts workshops.
-Enjoy a wonderful stroll around the city after a visit to the market to take in all of the beautiful decorations that the people put forth as well.
+Demonstrations are ranging from pastry making to children’s art workshops.
+Enjoy a wonderful stroll around the city after a visit to the market to take in all of the beautiful decorations that the people put forth.

-This seaside city may not be the first place that comes to mind when considering where to go for a Christmas market, but the market that takes place in the city’s walls is well worth a visit.
-The most stunning part of the market, however, are the lights and decorations that light up the architecture of this UNESCO site.
+The seaside city of Dubrovnik may not be the first place that comes to mind when considering where to go for a Christmas market, but the market that takes place in the city’s walls is well worth a visit.
+However, the most stunning part of the market is the lights and decorations that light up this UNESCO site’s architecture.

 Fascinating Christmas Traditions In Croatia And The Balkans

-Although the Balkans is a distinct geographical region, it’s still home to various different peoples, cultures, religions and customs.
-There are even differences in how people celebrated Christmas in between regions in the same country.
-These are some interesting Christmas traditions in Croatia and some other Balkan countries.
+Although the Balkans is a distinct geographical region, it’s still home to various peoples, cultures, religions, and customs.
+There are even differences in how people celebrated Christmas in-between regions in the same country.
+These are some fascinating Christmas traditions in Croatia and some other Balkan countries.

-- In many local villages and towns, no large events or even weddings take place in the weeks leading up to Christmas (except for maybe Christmas markets).
+- In many local villages and towns, no large events or even weddings occur in the weeks leading up to Christmas (except for maybe Christmas markets)

-- After Christmas Eve dinner, families traditionally go the Midnight Mass, after which the Christmas Day celebrations really kick off.
+- After Christmas Eve dinner, families traditionally go to the Midnight Mass, after which the Christmas Day celebrations really kick-off

-- Orthodox churches in the Balkans still follow the old Julian Calendar, which means that they celebrate Christmas on January 7.
+- Orthodox churches in the Balkans still follow the old Julian Calendar, which means celebrating Christmas on January 7.
 Serbia is a famous country where people generally celebrate Christmas in January.
-The same applies to certain places in Bosnia, North Macedonia and Montenegro.
+The same applies to certain places in Bosnia, North Macedonia, and Montenegro.

-- Traditional Christmas food in the Balkans varies greatly from one region to the other, but there are some noticeable parallels.
-Usually, fish and meat are an important part of the Christmas meal, while typically desserts like fritule, strudels, and walnut and other cakes are essential, too.
+- Traditional Christmas food in the Balkans varies greatly from one region to another, but there are some noticeable parallels.
+Usually, fish and meat are an important part of the Christmas meal, while typically, desserts like fritule, strudels, walnut, and other cakes are essential.